talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $customerSessionId = 'customerSessionId_example'; // string | The `integration ID` of the customer session.
 You set this ID when you create a customer session.
-You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#operation/getApplicationSessions) endpoint.
+You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#tag/Customer-data/operation/getApplicationSessions) endpoint.
 $body = new \TalonOne\Client\Model\ReturnIntegrationRequest(); // \TalonOne\Client\Model\ReturnIntegrationRequest | body
 $dry = True; // bool | Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
+$runRuleEngine = True; // bool | When set to `true`, reevaluates the updated session after items are returned.
+Only reevaluates campaigns where `reevaluateOnReturn` is set to `true` and which produced an effect when the session was closed.

 try {
-    $result = $apiInstance->returnCartItems($customerSessionId, $body, $dry);
+    $result = $apiInstance->returnCartItems($customerSessionId, $body, $dry, $runRuleEngine);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling IntegrationApi->returnCartItems: ', $e->getMessage(), PHP_EOL;